Vietnam: COVID, trade, climate change to be high on new leadership's agenda | DW | 21.01.2021

 For Nguyen Phuong Linh, deputy director of the consulting firm Control Risks, reforms are at the top of the list of the measures needed to ensure robust economic growth and political stability.
 She wonders how the balancing act of achieving economic dynamism while suppressing open debate and preventing the establishment of independent institutions that could prevent corruption and waste, is supposed to work.

-Also in need of reform, in her view, are the often unprofitable state-owned enterprises and the domestic capital markets, which do not meet international standards.
+Also in need of reform, in her view, are often unprofitable state-owned enterprises and domestic capital markets, which do not meet international standards.

 "The good news is some of Vietnam's leaders are well aware of the key challenges that the country is facing.
-But the bad news is either they are not the key decision-makers in the country, or the decision-making process takes too long that the country might lose its comparative advantages, which are political stability, attractive demographic and relatively cheap and hardworking labor force."
+But the bad news is either they are not key decision-makers in the country, or the decision-making process takes so long that the country might lose its comparative advantages — which are political stability, attractive demographic and a relatively cheap and hardworking labor force."

 So what the country's chances are of meeting the challenge will only be clear after political posts are distributed at the National Congress.